turi-code/userguide/churn_prediction/quick-start.md

 # Churn prediction

 Churn prediction is the task of identifying whether users are likely to stop using a service, product, or website.
 With this toolkit, you can start with raw (or processed) usage metrics and accurately forecast the probability that a given customer will churn.

-**Note**: The [`sample projects github repository`](https://github.com/dato-code/sample-churn-predictor) is a great resource to get the code and data used in this chapter.
+**Note**: Follow the steps in the [sample-churn-predictor](https://github.com/dato-code/sample-churn-predictor) GitHub repo to get the code and data used in this chapter.

 #### Introduction

 A [`churn predictor
 model`](https://dato.com/products/create/docs/generated/graphlab.toolkits.churn_predictor.create.html)
 learns historical user behavior patterns to make an accurate forecast for the probability of no activity in the future (defined as churn).

 #### How is churn defined?